 Named after geologist Charles Lapworth (1842-1920), this museum is part of the University of Birmingham and has a fine collection of fossils and early geological maps, some of them illustrated on its website.
-Among the renowned lagerstÃ¤tten represented in its collections is the Wenlock Limestone of the West Midlands and Welsh Borders (from the Silurian period).
-The museum also houses many manuscript works of Lapworth himself, who amongst other things was a leading authority on an extinct group of plankton known as graptolites.
-As the organisation of these tiny branched animals changed very rapidly over time, graptolite fossils proved to be instrumental in working out the depositional sequence of strata in the Southern Uplands of Scotland.
-Lapworth showed that there was a time gap between the Cambrian and Silurian periods, which he named the Ordovician.
-Today that period, the last of the ten Phanerozoic periods to be named, is allocated 44 million years.
-While it saw a huge diversification of marine life and ended with an enigmatic glaciation that iced over much of Africa, the real duration of the Ordovician is likely to have been much shorter.
+Among the renowned lagerstätten represented is the Wenlock Limestone of the West Midlands and Welsh Borders (from the Silurian period).
+The museum also houses many manuscript works of Lapworth himself, who amongst other things was a leading authority on the extinct plankton called graptolites.
+Because the organisation of these tiny branched animals changed very rapidly over time, graptolite fossils proved to be instrumental in working out the depositional sequence of strata in the Southern Uplands of Scotland.
+Lapworth showed that there was a gap between the Cambrian and Silurian periods, which he named the Ordovician.
+Today that period – the last of the ten Phanerozoic periods to be named – is allocated 44 million years.
+While it saw a huge diversification of marine life and ended with an enigmatic glaciation (according to one interpretation of the evidence) that iced over much of Africa, the real duration of the Ordovician is likely to have been much shorter.

 This spectacular monument to neo-Gothic architecture houses the university’s palaeontological and zoological collections.
 You could spend a day here, for this is a real museum, not a playground, and in the happiest of ways it engages people at all levels, young and old.
 There is plenty to touch, from fossilised dinosaur eggs to stuffed animals, and plenty to see.
 Many of the exhibits are as spectacular as the building.

 The experience starts before you enter.
 Sunk into the lawn are casts of dinosaur footprints from a quarry in nearby Ardley, made by Megalosaurus, the first dinosaur ever to be described (by William Buckland in 1824).
 Above the doorway, beside a carving of Adam and Eve and a non-Darwinian tree of life, an angel holds the ‘Book of All Nature’, reminding you of a time when science and religion were not divorced.
 A thicket of slender pillars greets the visitor.
 Before long you have a sense that the animals within the thicket are more alive than dead.
 A giant of an iguanadon takes centre stage, chased by an even more massive tyrannosaur, while row upon row of display cabinets introduce you to all the other vertebrate groups, from fish to mammals.
 One cabinet holds the world’s most complete remains of a dodo, the inspiration for Lewis Carroll’s dodo in Alice in Wonderland.
-Another holds an ichthyosaur so well preserved you can see the outline of its skin around its skeleton.
+Another holds an ichthyosaur so well preserved you can see the outline of its skin around the skeleton.

 The adoption of any scientific explanation, such as natural selection, is never independent of what is going on around the scientist.
 Social and political ideas affect the acceptance of scientific ones, as well as vice versa.
 It is easy to imagine scientists as seekers after absolute truth, which once found will allow society to identify and attain goals for its betterment.
 In practice, socio-political systems may dictate, consciously or subconsciously, what scientists are allowed to find out, and different philosophical commitments may dictate whether absolute truth is thought to be attainable or not.
 Scientists are people too, and their personalities affect their science and that of others.